HyinRPM/sacnn/README.md

 * Validation images
 * Validation responses

-See the [INSERT] jupyter notebook for more details.
+See the analysis/data_sample.ipynb jupyter notebook for more details.

 ## 2. Modeling
 <div align="center">